juansotoch94/soc-analyst-portfolio/detections/README.md

 **Toolset:** Splunk (SPL, `stats`/`tstats`, `eval`, `iplocation`) · Windows Security & Sysmon event logs · MITRE ATT&CK.

+**Also available as vendor-agnostic [Sigma rules](sigma-rules.md)** — the same logic in the industry-standard detection format that converts to Splunk, Sentinel (KQL), Elastic and more.

 ---

 ## 1. SharePoint "ToolShell" exploitation (CVE-2025-53770)